PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 19:19:24
+Last updated: 2024-04-02 19:19:58
-Random Quote: Patience is the companion of wisdom. - Augustine of Hippo
+Random Quote: What wisdom can you find that is greater than kindness? - Jean-Jacques Rousseau